 Unless otherwise stated, all references to legislation are to the Local Government Electoral Act 2011 (LGEA).
 The information in this fact sheet does not replace legislation.
 If you are concerned about your obligations, you should seek independent legal advice.

-This fact sheet provides information about expenditure caps for individual candidates participating in local elections and by-elections as well as agents and associated entities.
+This fact sheet provides information about expenditure caps for both registered and unregistered third parties participating in local elections and by-elections.